Dremig/Nanami/README.md

 + [ ] outguess
 + [ ] resize detection
 + [ ] add a function to change its width / height
-+ [x] file not image, rebuild it to image by add magic number
++ [x] file not image, try to rebuild it to image by add magic number

 ### advanced